DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/README.md

 ddl
 : data definition language

-  sql statements that manage objects - tables, views
+  - sql statements that manage objects - tables, views

 dml
 : data manipulation language

-  the CRUD sql statements to SELECT, INSERT, DELETE & UPDATE
+  - the CRUD sql statements to SELECT, INSERT, DELETE & UPDATE

 ---

 - master data (like zone-lookup table) are called `seed files`
-- dbt is a transformational workflow, ie manage sql and allow for code versioning of sql, testing and documentation and deploy via CI/CD
+- dbt is a transformational workflow, ie manage sql and allow for code versioning of sql, testing and documentation and deployment via CI/CD
 - orchestrate code from dev to deployment
 - record data sources details like schema and their lineage
 - follows best practices in SWE workflow
-  - modularity, DRY, testable and documented code and tests
+  - modularity, DRY, testable and documented code and unit + integration tests
 - 2 main ways:
   - cloud (web IDE/CLI, SaaS, depends on core, requires (free) Dev account on getdbt.com) and
   - core (local, open source)